vanbroup/acme-auto-discovery/draft-vanbrouwershaven-acme-auto-discovery.md

 Additionally, it outlines the security aspects associated with the use of CAA records for ACME client configuration discovery.
 Finally, this document presents IANA considerations and references relevant normative and informative documents.

-It is important to note that this document is informational in nature and serves to provide guidance and recommendations to implementers and operators within the Internet community.

 # Protocol Overview

 ~~~ aasvg